 10. After the sale

-Here are 4 quick tips to keep in mind:
+Here are four quick tips to keep in mind:

-Deal with disappointment – You have sold your product but something seem to not be working.
-If possible get to their place and fix the problem
+Deal with disappointment – You have sold your product, but something seems to be not working.
+If possible, get to their place and fix the problem.

 Go the extra mile – Is the customer looking for a widget you don’t sell?
 Then recommend a good company that does.

 He will remember you- especially when you call him and ask if he could fix the problem.